LivePersonInc/knowledge-center-archive/pages/documents/What's New/What's new - July 2019.md

 ## \[FaaS\] Scheduled Function Execution

 Functions will no longer be tied to the occurrence of a specific account event, such as conversation state changes or external invocations, but will be time-bound and set to run in advance.Until now, functions could only be triggered by the occurrence of defined LE event.
-The invocation can be a defined by point in time or a recurrence such as every 3 hours.
+The invocation can be defined by point in time or a recurrence such as every 3 hours.

 ## Automatic disambiguation of intents in conversation flow